2021 United States state legislative elections: New Jersey

 All seats of the New Jersey Senate and the New Jersey General Assembly were up for election.
 In 2021, senators were elected to two-year terms in single-member districts, while Assembly members were elected to two-year terms in two-member districts.
 Democrats retained majority control in both chambers.

 Virginia

-All seats of the Virginia House of Delegates are up for election; the Virginia Senate will not hold regularly-scheduled elections in 2021.
+All seats of the Virginia House of Delegates are up for election; the Virginia Senate will not hold regularly scheduled elections in 2021.
 Delegates are elected to two-year terms in single-member districts.
 Democrats recently gained control of the House in 2019.
 However, they lost their majority to the Republicans in this election.

 Special elections

-Various states will hold special elections for legislative districts throughout the year.
+Various states held special elections for legislative districts throughout the year.
+Neither party made net gains, with Democrats picking up 3 seats in the Massachusetts House of Representatives, New Hampshire House of Representatives, and Maine House of Representatives, while Republicans picked up 3 seats in the Connecticut State Senate, Iowa House of Representatives, and Texas House of Representatives.